AnyChart/docs.anychart.com/Basic_Charts/Venn_Diagram.md

 ### Data

+Data for a Venn diagram can be passed to the chart constructor {api:anychart#venn}anychart.venn(){api} or to the {api:anychart.charts.Venn#data}data(){api} method.

-When you create data for a Venn diagram, you should use these data fields for both circles and intersection areas:
+When you create data, you should use these data fields for both circles and intersection areas:

 * **x** to set unique identifiers
 * **value** to set sizes